Surfing and Gidget go together like peanut butter and radish sandwiches. Easy Peasy.

 Those stories are now very familiar to us.
-Its sometimes hard to figure out where Gidget ends and Kathy.
-The Gidget character is so authentic that she probably is mostly Kathy, written through the filter of her father’s loving eyes.
+Its sometimes hard to figure out where Kathy ends and the fictional Gidget begins.
+The Gidget character comes across as so authentic that it is clear she is written through the filter of her father’s loving eyes.

-But while Gidget stayed an innocent carefree teenage surfer well into the 60’s, Kathy, of course grew up.
+But while Gidget stays an iconic and innocent carefree teenage surfer, Kathy, of course, grew up.
 In 1960 she went off to college, became a teacher.
 Got married, had kids.
 Though she still surfed, surfing took a backseat to life.

 The surfers mostly cringed.

 In 1959, Gidget launched her kooky self off the page to ride the party wave onto the big screen.
 Over the next decade the movie spawned two big screen sequels, and of course the television series.
-During the 70’s, through the 80’s there were Gidget TV movies and reunions.
-Surf movies like Beach Blanket Bingo were box office hits.
+Throughout the 70’s, through the 80’s there were Gidget TV movies and reunions.
+Surf movies like Beach Blanket Bingo became instant box office hits.

 As a result of the popularity of the movie, people headed to the beach in droves.
 Landlocked teens started talking about the thrill of dudes (and Gidgets) shooting the curl in the hallways.
 Cheesey surfing flicks were box office gold.
 Careers were made.

 The surfers, even Kathy, mostly hated it.
 For many the fame took all of what made surfing sacred, and made it into a pop culture joke.
 Goofy footed kooks, who didn’t understand the etiquette or the waves crowded their beaches, their sport, their lives.